vinimazzarolo/design-patterns/README.md

 # Design Patterns
 This repository contains simple and practical examples that we can apply in our daily work.
+You can see project business rules and use-cases on `test` folder.

 Some of patterns implemented:
 - **Data Transfer Object (DTO)**: Transition data between layers.